Device Onboarding in Security Cloud Control

 Step 5

-Use the drop-down menu to select the correct Organization.
-The generated list of organizations are retrieved from the Meraki dashboard and includes devices and templates.
-Select the desired device and click Select.
+2. Use the drop-down list to select the correct organization.
+The generated list of organizations is retrieved from the Meraki dashboard and includes devices and templates.
+Click Select.

-Use the drop-down menu to select the correct Network.
-The generated list of networks are retrieved from the Meraki network.
+3. Use the drop-down list to select the correct network.
+The generated list of networks is retrieved from the Meraki network.
 Click Select.

-Optionally, you can add unique Labels for the device.
-You can later filter your list of devices by this label.
+4. (Optional) Add unique labels for the device.
+You can filter your list of devices by these labels.
+Click Continue.

 Onboard Meraki Templates to Security Cloud Control

-Meraki Templates are an excellent way to manage multiple locations or networks with a single policy.
-Meraki templates can be managed by both Security Cloud Control and the Meraki dashboard.
-Note that Security Cloud Control deploys configuration changes to the Meraki dashboard, which in turn deploys the configuration securely to the template.
-See How Does Security Cloud Control Communicate With Meraki for more information.
+Meraki templates help manage multiple locations or networks using a single policy.
+You can manage these templates using both Security Cloud Control and the Meraki dashboard.
+Security Cloud Control deploys configuration changes to the Meraki dashboard, and the dashboard then securely deploys the configuration to the template.
+For more information about how Security Cloud Control communicates with Meraki, refer to How Does Security Cloud Control Communicate With Meraki.

 Note

 To onboard a template to Security Cloud Control, you must first create a template in the Meraki dashboard.
-Without having access to the Meraki dashboard, your organization will not be recognized by the Meraki cloud and you will not be able to generate an API token to onboard your device.
-In the Meraki dashbaord, click Organization > Configuration templates and read Managing Multiple Networks with Configuration Templates for more information.
+Without access to the Meraki dashboard, the Meraki cloud will not recognize your organization, and you will not be able to generate an API token for your device.
+In the Meraki dashboard, click Organization > Configuration templates.
+For more information, refer to Managing Multiple Networks with Configuration Templates.

 Procedure